-Figure 12.
-Vibrational spectra of $C_6H_6$ as obtained upon partition of the full-dimensional space according to the Jacobian criterion.
+FIG. 12.
+Vibrational spectra of C_6H_6 as obtained upon partition of the fulldimensional space according to the Jacobian criterion.
 Panel (a) reports the features of the six-dimensional subspace.
-Panels (b) and (c) contain the spectra of the two seven-dimensional subspaces, while panel (d) refers to the 10-dimensional subspace.
+Panels (b) and (c) contain the spectra of the two seven-dimensional subspaces, while panel (d) refers to the 10dimensional subspace.
 The zero point energy value has been shifted to the origin to help the reader in evaluating the frequencies of the other peaks.
-The vertical lines indicate the exact levels from Poirier's EQD calculations.[78]

-safely employed for strongly chaotic and high dimensional systems, as in the case of the benzene molecule.
-Fig. (12) shows our computed spectra.
-Panel (a) reports the six-dimensional subspace, panels (b) and (c) the seven-dimensional ones, and panel (d) the 10-dimensional subspace.
+The vertical lines indicate the exact levels from Poirier's EQD calculations.78 the monodromy matrix elements, and it can be safely employed for strongly chaotic and high-dimensional systems, as in the case of the benzene molecule.
+Figure 12 shows our computed spectra.
+Panel (a) reports the six-dimensional subspace, panels (b) and (c) report the seven-dimensional ones, and panel (d) reports the 10-dimensional subspace.

 We follow Halverson and Poirier in their labeling of vibrational states.
-Table (VI) reports our computed energy levels compared with the available exact ones.
+Table VI reports our computed energy levels compared with the available exact ones.
 We find an excellent agreement with a MAE of only 9 wavenumbers when adopting Jacobi's criterion.
-With the WSV approach, the MAE increases to 15cm-1.
-As we have recently reported,[75] the Hessian criterion leads to
+With the WSV approach, the MAE increases to 15 cm-1.
+As we have recently reported,75 the Hessian criterion leads to still acceptable but less accurate results, with a MAE of 19 wavenumbers.